crazyleg/RL-banana-world/README.md

 The notebook `Navigation-Solution.ipynb` contains the code to set up the environment and the outer episode iteration to solve the reinforcement problem.
 Our solution uses a (double) deep Q-learning network (only standard feedforward layers) and experience replay.

-The agent, the deep Q-Network and memory buffer are implemented in the file `dqn_agent.py`.
-The Agent class takes an optional parameter to choose between a standard Q-Network or a Double-Q-Network (see also [this paper](https://arxiv.org/abs/1509.06461)).
-The most relevant functions are `_init_` and `forward` in the `QNetwork` class, where the architecture of the deep network are defined.
+The agent, the deep Q-Network and memory buffer are implemented in the files `dqn_agent_duel_ddqn.py` and `model.py`.

+The winning solution is a mix of dual DQN with soft update, and Duelling DQN network architecture.
+To speed up training process Epsilon decay for desreased to 0.98.